torvalds/linux/Documentation/filesystems/overlayfs.rst

 Objects that are not directories (files, symlinks, device-special files etc.) are presented either from the upper or lower filesystem as appropriate.
-When a file in the lower filesystem is accessed in a way the requires write-access, such as opening for write access, changing some metadata etc., the file is first copied from the lower filesystem to the upper filesystem (copy_up).
+When a file in the lower filesystem is accessed in a way that requires write-access, such as opening for write access, changing some metadata etc., the file is first copied from the lower filesystem to the upper filesystem (copy_up).
 Note that creating a hard-link also requires copy_up, though of course creation of a symlink does